The Economic Impact of the Coronavirus Crisis on China

 Now, a new challenge has emerged, the coronavirus (or the newly-renamed Covid-19) crisis that threatens to cause even greater disruptions to China.
 While the greatest threat from the coronavirus comes is to the health and well-being of China’s (and the world’s) population, we will focus here on the economic impact of this crisis, both inside China and around the world.

 This outbreak of the coronavirus began last December in the Chinese city of Wuhan (population 11 million) in the central province of Hubei.
-The first official cases were reported in that city in mid-January, and, just four weeks later, the number of cases has risen dramatically, with more than 45,000 cases being reported just four weeks after the first official cases were documented.
-Meanwhile, the number of deaths attributed to the coronavirus has also risen sharply, having passed the 1,100 mark this week.
+The first official cases were reported in that city in mid-January, and, just four weeks later, the number of cases has risen dramatically, with more than 90,000 cases being reported just eight weeks after the first official cases were documented.
+Meanwhile, the number of deaths attributed to the coronavirus has also risen sharply, having passed the 3,000 mark this week.

 To put this in comparison, 2003’s SARS outbreak resulted in just under 8,100 cases and 774 fatalities.
 So far, the vast majority of these cases and fatalities have been in China, with the largest number of each being found in the Hubei province, where nearly all of the larger cities are now under quarantine.
 Nevertheless, cases of the coronavirus have now been discovered in all areas of China, and the number of cases having been found outside of China, primarily in other Asian countries, has risen sharply in recent days.